 - 1. Require CMS to make available to all home health care providers the same training as is provided to the surveyors. - 2.
-CMS should provide flexibility in enforcement of the revised HHCoPs until such time that all agencies can reasonably be expected to come into compliance. - 3.
 CMS should ensure open communication with stakeholders related to any guidance issued on the revised HHCoPs.

 RATIONALE: The final rule implements significant changes to Home Health Conditions of Participation (HHCoPs).
 The rule expands the standards for patient rights, care planning, and care coordination, and includes two new HHCoPs - one for a quality assessment and performance improvement (QAPI) program and another for an infection control program.